MickWest/sitrec/README.md

 the remaining lines show everything that needs to change

 files:
-- starLink - a TLE file of allstarlink satellites for the day in question
+- starLink - a TLE file of all starlink satellites for the day in question
 - cameraFile - a KML file showing the timestamped path of the plane.
 - videoFile - the segment of the video we are interested in - reduced to 720p for speed
 - startTime - the start time of the video.
 - frames - the number of frames in the video (which is the default 30 fps)
 - ptz - The Pan/Tilt/Zoom orientation of the camera
+- mainCamera - definition of the main camera
-- startCamera... - the absolute position of the camera for the mainView (i.e. the world view on the left)
+  - startCamera... etc - the absolute position of the camera for the mainView (i.e. the world view on the left)
+  - fov - the _vertical_ field of view of the mainView
+  - near - near plane distance in meters (defaults to 1)
+  - far - far plane distance in meters (defaults to 8000000. i.e. 8000km)
+- lookCamera - definition of the look camera
+  - fov, far, etc, same as mainCamera

 Note the views are not changed from PVS14, as it's a fairly standard landscape mode.